FLY DURING COVID-19

 “Even though there’s despair out there, we are able to go on and serve.
 Your support shows your love for FLY and our youth.
 It shows that we are all in this together,” FLY staff member Joshua Orcine told us.
 If you’re inspired by what you read here, please support FLY financially so we can continue our virtual programming for youth and their families.

-Youth who were incarcerated did not receive visits or services for weeks after the shelter-in-place orders were issued.
+Youth who were incarcerated in juvenile halls, ranches, and camps did not receive visits or services for weeks after the shelter-in-place orders were issued.
 We received the names of all kids in locked facilities in Santa Clara and San Mateo counties so that our supporters and other FLY youth could send them letters of hope and inspiration.
-Our first letter-writing campaign was a huge success.
-One Probation Department staff member was even in tears when speaking about the positive impact on the kids.
+We also sent them care packages.
 A FLY staff member made a short video about the effort:

 FLY programs add new elements